 Apart from being convenient, ellipses also help in advancing the story.
 Leaving out part of a sentence or an event by substituting it with ellipses is often done to either save time, or as a stylistic element.
 The ellipsis can be dated back to Ernest Hemingway, who presented the Iceberg theory, which is also called the theory of omission.

 Examples of Ellipsis in Literature

 Example #1: To the Lighthouse (By Virginia Woolf)

-Among the famous examples of ellipsis in literature, the best would be Virginia Woolf’s novel, To the Lighthouse.
-The book involves two parts, one before the World War I was fought and won and the later one accounts for the events occurring afterwards.
+Among the famous examples of ellipsis in literature, the best would be Virginia Woolf’s novel To the Lighthouse.
+This book involves two parts, one before the World War I was fought and won, and the latter accounts for the events occurring afterwards.
 All the events that occurred in between have not been mentioned in the book.
-Rather it has left to the readers to deduce the events from the notable changes that have occurred in the characters’ lives.
+Rather, it has left to the readers to deduce the events from the notable changes that have occurred in the characters’ lives.